We've independently reviewed this article to make sure it's as accurate as we can make it.

-Slowly but surely, the ice cubes begin to freeze and the built-in thermostat in the ice maker reads the temperature of the ice cubes.
-When it knows they are frozen, it begins to eject them from the mold.
+Slowly but surely, the ice cubes begin to freeze, and the built-in thermostat in the ice maker reads the temperature of the ice cubes.
+It begins to eject them from the mold when it knows they are frozen.

 Then, it starts the process all over again and continues to fill up your ice tray.

 You can count on your ice maker in the freezer lasting anywhere from 3-10 years.
 The large difference in time depends on the water quality and how often the machine is used.